wpbrown/oakproxy/refarch/domainvm/README.md

 In private mode, the certificate _may_ be specified in the template.
 If the certificate is specified, it will be installed on the VMs and the gMSA account will granted access to use it.
 If you do not specify a certificate you should configure AD Certificate Services and a certificate autoenrollment GPO for the OAKProxy OU.

 In either mode, the certificate is not required to be publicly trusted.
 You can use your internal certificate authority.
-Only the devices accessing the OAKProxy service actually need to trust the certificate.
+Only the devices accessing the OAKProxy service need to trust the certificate.
+If devices that you do not configure with your CA root certificate access the service, you will need a publicly trusted certificate.

 # Deployment